CS303E Homework 5

 This homework is primarily designed to give you some practice using loops, but you'll also need some if statements.

-Stopping early: Often you'll want to exit your program early.
-For example, in this assignment if you find that the user enters -1 immediately, you'll print a message and be done.
-You can always do that with if statements, but it sometimes makes for a more complicated overall structure.
-Another way is to put your code into a function, main().
+Requirement 3: For this assigment you must have a main function.
+This will help when you need to exit your program early.
+For example, in this assignment if you find that the user enters -9999 immediately, you'll print a message and be done.
+You could always do that with if statements, but it sometimes makes for a more complicated overall structure.
+A better way is to put your code into a function, main().
 To exit main, you execute a return statement.
 Note you can't do this unless your code is inside a function.
-Here's something close to what this might look like:
+Here's what this might look like:

 return

-This is yet another reason to put your code into a main() function.
 BTW: your function doesn't have to be called main; we'll introduce user-defined functions in the next module.
+Remember that you'll also need a call to the function, probably at the very bottom of your file.

 Turning in the Assignment: